What is Church Hurt? It is the emotional, spiritual, and physical harm caused by a church to others, regardless of intent.

 Whether church hurt is intentional or not, the wound still hurts.

-Knowing our own motivations for why we speak up is difficult.
+Knowing our motivations for why we speak up is difficult.
 Is it a desire to keep someone from harming themselves or others?
 Is it a desire to make myself look better by comparison?

 Why did I speak up this time?
-I remembered the harsh public correction that I had received before becoming a Christ-follower.
+I remembered the harsh public correction I had received before becoming a Christ-follower.
 I remembered the grace I had received from God.
 I had to extend that same grace that I received to others.

 One morning my non-church-going coworker excitedly approached me to tell me they were getting married in a few months.
 And they did.